 1 Any future SC specialization of the Return Space Link Protocol Reception ASC must provide a CLCW SAP if it is to be used to support Forward Space Packet service that operates over COP-1 and/or is gated by forward link status information.

-Forward Frame Service
+Forward Frames Service

-The Forward Frame service is equivalent to the OIAG Service Catalog #2 Forward Frame Forward Data Delivery service, and as such includes the functionality of the IOAG Service Catalog #1 Forward Synchronous Encoded Frame Forward Data Delivery service.
+The Forward Frames service is equivalent to the OIAG Service Catalog #2 Forward Frames Forward Data Delivery service, and as such includes the functionality of the IOAG Service Catalog #1 Forward Synchronous Encoded Frames Forward Data Delivery service.

 NOTE - IOAG SC #1 calls for a Forward Synchronous Encoded Frame (FSEF) service.
 However, the FSEF service is a subset of the Forward Frames (FF) service which is included in IOAG SC #2.
 As a practical consideration CCSDS is currently planning to develop only the FF service.

-The Forward Frame service is configured using the following ASCs:
+The Forward Frames service is configured using the following ASCs:

 Aperture;